Managing bowel late effects

 Sometimes loperamide can cause cramps.
 If this happens, taking a lower dose may help.

-There are other types of anti-diarrhoea medicine, such as codeine phosphate or diphenoxylate (Lomotil®).
-Your doctor or a continence adviser can give you advice.
+Other types of anti-diarrhoea medicine include codeine phosphate and diphenoxylate (Lomotil®).
+Your GP, cancer team or a continence adviser can give you advice.

 Drugs that can increase bowel symptoms

-You may be taking medicines that can make bowel symptoms worse.
-For example:
+You may be taking medicines that can make bowel symptoms worse:

 If you think a drug you are taking might be making your symptoms worse, tell your doctor.
 They may be able to prescribe a different drug that may affect you less.